Soundscapes for Web Games: The Layer Beneath Your SFX - Part 1

 Anti-patterns

 A short list of things that look like they should work and do not.
+I have written every one of these at least once.

 - Looping the bed at full volume, no fade-in.
 First time the scene loads, the player hears a hard cut into ambience.
 A 500ms fade-in costs nothing and removes the seam.